stomp-js/stomp-js.github.io/_posts/2018-09-08-upgrading-stompjs.md

 Additional notes:

 - `Stomp.overWS` is same as `Stomp.client`.
 Follow the instructions for `Stomp.client` above.
-- `NodeJS` is supported at same level as browser.
-Test suits are executed for both NodJS and browser.
+- `Node.js` is supported at same level as browser.
+Test suites are executed for both Node.js and browser.
   Follow the instructions as above.
 - `Stomp.overTCP` is no longer supported by this library.
 However, you can use [TCP Wrapper](https://github.com/stomp-js/tcp-wrapper).
 - If you are using `SockJS` please also see [SockJS support]